glensc/eventum-oldwiki/Eventum:FAQ.md

 `ini_set("display_errors", 1);`
 `error_reporting(E_ALL);`

 This enables PHP error reporting so any problems you have will be displayed to the screen when you try to access a page.

-### Problem: I get the error "unable to set sender to [@localhost]"
+### Problem: I get the error "unable to set sender to [@localhost]" {#problem-i-get-the-error-unable-to-set-sender-to-localhost}

 Solution: Many things can cause this error.
 Here are a few to check.

 -   Your hostname is set correctly.
 -   Email information is filled out correctly in manage/general.php (web admin page).

-### Problem: I want to close an issue but I don't see any Statuses
+### Problem: I want to close an issue but I don't see any Statuses {#problem-i-want-to-close-an-issue-but-i-dont-see-any-statuses}

 Solution: Statuses are defined by the Administrator on the Areas/Manage Statuses page.
 Only those statuses that have been marked as **Closed Context?
 "Yes"** will show when closing an item, and **Closed Context?
 "Yes"** statuses are only available when closing an item.
 These statuses are special because issues that are **Closed** can be hidden in the list view of issues by using the **Hide Close Issues** check box in the lower right hand corner of the footer.

-### Problem: I want to close an issue but all I get is a blank screen
+### Problem: I want to close an issue but all I get is a blank screen {#problem-i-want-to-close-an-issue-but-all-i-get-is-a-blank-screen}

 Solution: In 'Manage Projects' check to see if you have selected a 'Customer Integration Backend' without actually implementing the back end database.
 This causes the close dialog to show a blank screen since it is looking up non-existent information.
 Select 'No Customer Integration' in order to close the trouble tickets.

-### Problem: Eventum is using UTC as the default time zone
+### Problem: Eventum is using UTC as the default time zone {#problem-eventum-is-using-utc-as-the-default-time-zone}

 Solution: Log in and click "Preferences".
 On the Account Preferences frame, pick your time zone from the Timezone: list.
 To set the default time zone for new users, add this statement to line 102 (this is just my preference, you may add it to some other line if you feel like it) of the file /path-to-eventum/config/config.php:

 `define('APP_DEFAULT_TIMEZONE', 'UTC');`

 Change 'UTC' to be whatever time zone you are in.
-Beware that you need to use the time zone ID as specified on /path-to-eventum/include/pear/Date/TimeZone.php (the \$_DATE_TIMEZONE_DATA array).
+Beware that you need to use the time zone ID as specified on /path-to-eventum/include/pear/Date/TimeZone.php (the
+\$_DATE_TIMEZONE_DATA array).
 The valid IDs are whatever key names defined on that array.

-### Problem: Graph and diagram images not working
+### Problem: Graph and diagram images not working {#problem-graph-and-diagram-images-not-working}

 Try to increase the *memory_limit* option in your php.ini file from 8MB (default) to 16MB or maybe 32MB.

-### Problem: Case Update emails are not getting sent
+### Problem: Case Update emails are not getting sent {#problem-case-update-emails-are-not-getting-sent}

 There might be a problem with the cron script.
 Check if a mail has been sent to the root user by the script.
 You should see something like this:

 `From root@YOUR-SERVER.com  Thu Jul 12 04:50:01 2007`
 `Return-Path: `<root@YOUR-SERVER.com>